Anisotropic chiral cosmology: exact solutions: Second model: chiral anisotropic model

 and setting the gauge $\rm N=24e^{3u}$, allows us to find a new set of conjugate momenta $\rm (\pi_1,\pi_2,\pi_3)$

 which finally leads us to the Hamiltonian density

-the parameter $\rm \triangle$ is the same that was defined after equations (\ref{momenta-m}).
-The form that the Hamiltonian density (\ref{hamiltonian}) acquires after applying the transformation (\ref{trans_2}) into (\ref{hamibi}) will, in the end, allows us to obtain the solutions for this model.
+the parameter $\rm \triangle$ is the same that was defined after Eqns. (\ref{momenta-m}).
+The form that the Hamiltonian density (\ref{hamiltonian}) acquires after applying the transformation (\ref{trans_2}) into Eq. (\ref{hamibi}) will, in the end, allows us to obtain the solutions for this model.
 First, let's compute Hamilton's equations, which read

 from this last set of equations is straightforward to see that $\rm\pi_3=p_3$ and $\rm P_i=n_i$ are constants and the solutions to $\rm u_i=u_{i_{0}}-12n_i \Delta t$.
 Taking the time derivative of the first equation in (\ref{ecs_mov_2}), we obtain